• Free Shipping on Orders $50+

 Giving Your Newborn A Sponge Bath

 If you’ve just given birth to your precious little one, remember that there’s no need to give them a sponge bath right away.
-It’s actually better to wait at least 24 hours for the first bath.
+As we said, it’s better to wait at least 24 hours for the first bath.
 Waiting helps maintain the vernix (which has antibacterial properties) on a newborn’s skin.

 Bathing Your Newborn